vikasnr/llm-cls/README.md

-## A LLM classifer with Feedback System
+## LLM classifer with Feedback System
 #### LLM classifier with a feedback system continuously improves its predictions by incorporating user feedback, refining its model based on real-world performance.
 This adaptive approach helps enhance accuracy, reduce biases, and optimize LLM selection for various tasks over time.

 ## Summary